ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 tleap -f leaprc.RNA.OL3 -f leaprc.protein.ff14SB -f leaprc.water.tip3p -I $EBROOTAMBERTOOLS/dat/leap/lib/
 ~~~
 {: .bash}
-##### 4.1.2 Estimating the number of water molecules
+##### 4.1.2 Estimate the number of water molecules
-To prepare the solution with the desired ionic strength using SLTCAP we need to know the molecular weight of the solute, charge of the solute, and how many water molecules is in the simulation system.
+To prepare solution with the desired ionic strength we will use SLTCAP server.
+For this calulation we need to know the molecular weight of the macromolecules, charge, and the number of water molecules in the simulation system.

-The MW of hAgo2 is 97,208 Da, and the MW of our RNA is 12.5 KDa [[calculate MW of the RNA]](http://www.encorbio.com/protocols/Nuc-MW.htm).
+The molecular weight of hAgo2 is 97,208 Da, and the MW of our RNA is 12.5 KDa [[calculate MW of the RNA]](http://www.encorbio.com/protocols/Nuc-MW.htm).
 Thus, the total MW is 110 KDa.

-To estimate the number of water molecules we will make a cubic box extendind 13 Angstrom from the solute:
+To determine the number of water molecules we will solvate or system in a cubic box extending 13 A from the solute.

+Leap commands:
 ~~~
-# Leap commands
 loadoff terminal_monophosphate.lib
 rna = loadpdb chains_CD_minimized.pdb
 prot = loadpdb 6n4o_chain_A_complete_A669D.pdb